Ineligible Asylum Claims – Information Sheet

 What documents will I receive if my claim is not eligible?

-You will receive a refusal letter stating that your claim is not eligible to be sent to the IRB.
+In addition to your decision letter, which states that your claim is not eligible to be sent to the IRB, you will also receive:

 The RPID serves as an identity document and may help you access services, including health coverage under the Interim Federal Health Program (IFHP).

-Any electronic travel authorization, temporary resident visa, or temporary resident permit you had before making your asylum claim was cancelled automatically when you made an asylum claim and were issued a removal order.
+Any electronic travel authorization, temporary resident visa, or temporary resident permit you had before making your asylum claim was cancelled automatically when you made an asylum claim.

 Do I have health coverage before I leave Canada?